intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 This is the only tag which might be added without an explicit action by the person it names - but it should indicate that this person was copied on the patch.
 This tag documents that potentially interested parties have been included in the discussion.
+Note, ensure owners of email addresses are fine with exposing their addresses in tags like this; see 'Privacy aspects when using tags...' below for details.

 Co-developed-by: states that the patch was co-created by multiple developers;
 it is used to give attribution to co-authors (in addition to the author